Seergs/siiau-api/README.md

 ## SIIAU api

+**We do not store student IDs nor passwords on our servers, this is a stateless api**

 This project exposes a RESTful API for retrieving information from the SIIAU system.

 If you want to see the api specification, you can refer to https://siiau-api.herokuapp.com/api